-A group of people are attending the screening of an interview with Leonela Relys, a humble pedagogue who created a simple literacy method, Yes, I can, with this method, more than 20 million people have been literate in a bit more than one decade.
+A group of people are attending the screening of an interview with Leonela Relys, a humble pedagogue who created a simple literacy method, “Yes, I can”.
+With this method, more than 20 million people have become literate in a bit more than one decade.
 A didactic and innovative method awarded by UNESCO and which has represented a new hope in the struggle for a literate and cultured world.
-Leonela words, along with the participation of other characters, are the common thread of this document that goes deep into the problem of illiteracy.
-Testimony to testimony we are discovering the germ of all the inequalities, discriminations and injustices that hit the world.
-Because illiteracy is not only that you cannot read or write, it is not only a problema of the Third World: illiteracy, in any of its variants versions, goes with each person, each community, and if we are unable to identify and eradicate it we will contribute to the perpetuation of poverty and exclusion of an important part of the world society.
-Leo to life is more than a documentary, it is a guide that questions us and invites us to analyze how free we are of illiteracy, especially political illiteracy.
-In the journey of life, it is like holding a humble oil lamp in the middle of the the deepest darkness.
+Leonela’s words, along with the participation of other characters, are the common thread of this document that goes deep into the problem of illiteracy.
+Testimony to testimony, we are discovering the germ of all the inequalities, discriminations and injustices that hit the world.
+Illiteracy is not only that you cannot read or write.
+It is not only a problem of the Third World.
+Illiteracy, in any of its variants, goes with each person and each community.
+If we are unable to identify and eradicate it, we will contribute to the perpetuation of poverty and exclusion of an important part of the world society.
+‘Leo to life’ is more than a documentary; it is a guide that questions us and invites us to analyze how free we are of illiteracy, especially political illiteracy.
+In the journey of life, it is like holding a humble oil lamp in the middle of the deepest darkness.

-Quite often, documentaries focused in a person, are usually about illustrious people, well-known people who have achieved a worldwide acknowledgement and who have taken all the covers of the mass media.
+Quite often, person-focused documentaries are usually about illustrious people or well-known people who have achieved worldwide acknowledgements and captured covers of mass media.
 That fact makes the documentary attractive, because the spectator is always interested in the life of people who have managed to stand out above the others.
-Our project i very different.
+Our project is very different.
 The main character of the documentary, Leonela Relys, has not been the centre of attention of the mass media around the world.
 She is not a celebrity.
-Her name is unknown for most of the people.
-Because she has always wanted it to be in that way.
+Her name is unknown for most people…. because she has always wanted it to be in that way.
 Leonela is a humble person.
 A modest school teacher, with complete vocation.
-Leo, as she is named in her family, has never wanted to stand out, or to be more important than anyone.
+Leo, as she is named in her family, has never wanted to stand out, or to be more important than anyone else.
 She has always been in the background or in the background of an audience, without distinction.
-Then, you will ask yourself, What makes a documentary about her so interesting?
+Then, you will ask yourself, “What makes a documentary about her so interesting?”
 Although for me, it is an enough reason to focus on a character with these traits, because from modest people you can learn as much or even more than from illustrious people.
 The contribution that Leonela has made to humanity was what encouraged me to start this project.
-This modest teacher, Doctor in Pedagogical Sciences, is the inventor of the fastest and the most efficient method of literacy for people who do not know how to read and write, Yes, I can.
+This modest teacher, Doctor in Pedagogical Sciences, is the inventor of the fastest and the most efficient method of literacy for people who do not know how to read and write, ‘Yes, I can’.
 Through this method, more than twenty million people have been literate, becoming the most important pedagogical method of the moment.
-This fact led UNESCO to award this program and its author with the King Sejong prize in 2006.
+This fact led UNESCO to award this program and its author with the King Sejong Prize in 2006.
 That was the fact that encouraged me.
-The starting point of this project was the contribution that Leonela was making to the world.
-And thus, to cause a debate about “illiteracy” and their relationship with the process of history.
+The starting point of this project was the contribution that Leonela was making to the world, causing a debate about “illiteracy” and their relationship with the process of history.